aebergl/MatSurv/README.md

 ### Example with gene expression data ###

-This example is also taken from the TCGA laml dataset but we also get the RNAseq gene expression data for the HGF gene.
+This example is also taken from the TCGA LAML dataset but we in this example we will be using RNAseq gene expression data for the hepatocyte growth factor (HGF) gene.
+HGF gene expression has been related to outcome in a variety of cancers, including of the lungs, pancreas, thyroid, colon, and breast.
 Obtaining the data from cBioPortal can be found in the MatSurv/Article/MATLAB/get_laml_HGF_gene_data.m script.
+The expression level of a gene is continues and if no prior knowledge is available, the median is frequqently used to divide the samples into two groups, see the first graph below.
+Using the top 25% and bottom 25%, quartiles, is also frequqntly used, see the second graph below.
+Finally, if one or several cut-points level are known, these can also be used, third graph below.
 For this example we will load the data directly.

 ```matlab
 load laml_HGF_gene_data.mat